PrincetonUniversity/running_gromacs/05_vmd/README.md

 # VMD on the HPC Clusters

-For intensive visualization work you can install [VMD](https://www.ks.uiuc.edu/Research/vmd/) in your `/home` directory on tigressdata.
-The `/scratch/gpfs` filesystems for each cluster and `/tigress` are accessible from tigressdata.
-For example, for Perseus use the path: `/perseus/scratch/gpfs/<YourNetID>`.
+For intensive visualization work you can install [VMD](https://www.ks.uiuc.edu/Research/vmd/) in your `/home` directory.

-For just doing quick checks of system configurations you can also install it in your `/home` directory on one of the clusters (e.g., tiger).

-## Working with Graphics

-It is recommended that you install [TurboVNC](https://researchcomputing.princeton.edu/turbovnc) on your local machine (e.g., laptop) to work with VMD.
-If you decide to rely on X11 forwarding then make sure you are aware of [this page](https://researchcomputing.princeton.edu/sshX).

 ## Installing VMD on Della